luidymorais/luidymorais.github.io/_drafts/en/2016-06-24-mongodb-driver-in-windows.markdown

 npm install --msvs_version=2013 mongodb
 {% endhighlight %}

-Almost all addons has a fallback instalation, instead of compile natively they can run like a javascript library.
+Almost all add-ons has a fallback instalation, instead of compile natively they can run like a javascript library.

 See ya...